SamWololo/Threatened-Species/README.md

 4/25/18
 I was getting errors in my data download because of a number of columns error.
 That is, some of the species I was downloading had more/less vectors, which confused the download, as R wanted to have, say, all species to have 5 vectors, even though some turtles only had 4.
 There is now a function that does two things: downloads the entire GBIF log of a species (183 vectors) and writes a .csv.
 I need to check to see if I want to upload this .csv, as for reproducibilitie's sake I don't want someone using my code to have to download everything (takes 3 hours).
 I am now going to move on, and will try to clean my data and possibly merge dataframes.

+4/28/18 Update
+can open presentation with this graph, say: I expected there to be a latitudinal relationship-not so can talk aobut how Russia has no data, make a case for data sharing check for plot continuous variables in a map for a chromatic scale which I can tie to occurrence of data

+use this graph as a jumping off point. look at the graph gallery for inspiration. r-graph-gallery.com

+for the presentation you need a couple of graphics that makes you summarise data (tables too), then one about the vulnerability of turtles.
+This was my question and this was what I found.

+most sampling in europe and US.

+so as part of the final project you need to clean it up.
+In the final project, the final code you just include the code that you need to produce the plots you want.

+maybe split up threatened species by norhern hemisphere and south? select all the points of the tropics between 15 and -15 in latitude and call those tropics. call the rest temperate.

+can collapse some of the status. don't overwrite in object "status", just make a status2. then see how this data looks can create a raster for how many species of turtles i have per pixel - not necessary though use other graphs to show relationships between variables and IUCN status can have a colored scatterplot

+5/1/18 Update
+Tidying up the data.
+I want to finish up the code soon.
+I need to finish data exploration to find interesting relationships and then make some maps that show these trends.
+Perhaps some scatterplots showing relationships as well.